Terminal Bridge (Leavenworth, Kansas): Design and construction

 The Terminal Bridge was a swing bridge with through truss spans.
-The bridge was designed by Colonel George Morrison.
+The bridge was designed by Colonel George S. Morison.
 The pivot span was a truss 440 ft in length with two equal spans of 220 ft.
 There were two approach spans of 330 ft on the east side of the pivot truss.
 The three central piers were constructed on pneumatic caissons, and the two end piers were on pile foundations.
 The truss was built with both steel and wrought iron members, and also included wooden decking.

 Construction of the substructure was completed by Missouri Valley Bridge and Iron Company.
 Construction of the superstructure was completed by Union Bridge Company of New York.